Guide11 min readMay 6, 2026Updated June 1, 2026

 Better Alternatives When Canva TTS Isn't Enough

 When you outgrow Canva's built-in voices, these dedicated TTS tools offer a step up.
-Generate the audio externally, then import it into Canva as an MP3:
+Generate the audio externally, then import it into Canva as an MP3.
+For a free option with premium quality, Kokoro TTS ranked #1 on the TTS Arena and runs on any CPU at zero cost.

 Cost Comparison: Canva Pro vs. Dedicated TTS